joshiadinath0/joshiadinath0/README.md

                                                             Hi there 👋, I am Adinath! 😁

-Hello, my name is Adinath Joshi and I am a undnergrad student at Ramrao Adik Institute of Technology majoring in ELectronics and TelecommunicationBesides programming, I have an immense interest in music.
+Hello, my name is Adinath Joshi and I am a undnergrad student at Ramrao Adik Institute of Technology majoring in Electronics and Telecommunication.
+Besides programming, I have an immense interest in music.

 💬 Brainstorm with me over tech, algorithms, career, and music